Compound reverses symptoms of Alzheimer's and Parkinson's in fruit flies

-To test that theory, they worked with fruits flies genetically altered to model Alzheimer's and Parkinson's diseases, giving them a chemical that inhibits an enzyme known as trytophan-2,3-dioxygenase (TDO).
+To test that theory, they worked with fruits flies genetically altered to model Alzheimer's and Parkinson's disease, giving them a chemical that inhibits an enzyme known astrytophan-2,3-dioxygenase (TDO).
 The enzyme controls the relationship between 3-HK and KYNA, with its inhibition shifting metabolism towards the latter.
 The effect on the flies was significant, improving their movement and lengthening their lifespans.

 "A key finding of our study is that we can improve 'symptoms' in fruit fly models of Alzheimer's and Parkinson's disease by feeding them a drug-like chemical," said study co-author Carlo Breda of the University of Leicester.
 "Our experiments have identified TDO as a very promising new drug target."

 Looking forward, the researchers hope to test the treatment on human patients to see if it does indeed represent a new means of combating neurodegenerative disorders.